 Based on the Inspection Report and Appraisal you can instruct your agent to make an offer to the seller.

-Once the price, the terms and the closing date are agreed and put in the contract, and the seller signs it, it becomes a binding contract.
-At this point you will have to put down a deposit, which might be anywhere between 20 and 30 percent for non-residents.
+Once the price, the terms and the closing date are agreed upon and put in the contract, and the seller signs it, it becomes a binding contract.
+At this point, you will have to put down a deposit, which might be anywhere between 20 and 30 percent for non-residents.

 Your lawyer will carry out a title search to ensure the property is free and clear of any charges and all building permits have been closed.